MSCoD: An Enhanced Bayesian Updating Framework with Multi-Scale Information Bottleneck and Cooperative Attention for Structure-Based Drug Design: 2 Materials and methods

 \textbf{Probabilistic Modeling:} To formally describe the molecular generation process, we adopt a probabilistic framework that models both atomic coordinates and atom types.

 First, the conditional likelihood of generating a molecule $y$ given latent variable $m$ is defined as:

 Here, $y_x$ and $y_v$ represent the atomic coordinates and atom types of the generated molecule, respectively.
 The likelihood is modeled as the product of two Gaussian distributions: one for the coordinates and one for the atom types.
-The parameters $\alpha$ and $\alpha'$ control the variance, $e_{v_M}$ encodes the atom types, and $K$ is a scaling constant.
+The parameters $\alpha$ and $\alpha'$ control the variance, $e_{v_M}$ encodes the atom types, $K$ is a scaling constant, and $I$ is the identity matrix, which defines the covariance structure.
 This formulation allows the model to capture both spatial and chemical uncertainty in the generation process.

 Next, the posterior distribution over molecules is computed by integrating over the generative process: